- Gay Lea Wilson Trail (Berwick to Aurora)

 The Gay Lea Wilson Trail, when completed, will extend for approximately 35 miles throughout the eastern and northern parts of Polk County.
 The trail will also make up the lower portion of a 110-mile Central Iowa Trail Loop that will connect existing parks, trails, and businesses in five counties.
 Polk County Conservation Board currently owns and manages the four mile trail segment between Pleasant Hill and Altoona.

-Trailhead located off of Copper Creek Plaza in Pleasant Hill.
+Trailhead is located off of Copper Creek Plaza in Pleasant Hill.

 Recreation and nature enthusiasts will find this multi-use trail useful for a variety of activities including hiking, cycling, birding, and in-line skating.